September 3, 2021 - January 10, 2022

 At work in the printer’s studio, Picasso used whatever papers were on hand to evaluate his progress.
 For one proof representing his lover, Dora Maar, the artist used japan paper.
 Though it is unknown whether he chose this support for aesthetic reasons, the proof occupies a singular status on account of it.
 Japan paper has long been prized among printmakers for its thickness, slight sheen and ecru coloring, and for Dora Maar (1939), it provides a suitable foil to the Prussian blue ink adopted for this aquatint (an intaglio technique that produces effects similar to a wash drawing).
 By annotating this print “epreuve d’état” (artist’s proof), Picasso indicated that it was to be reserved for his own use.

 In 1958, Picasso dove headlong into producing linocuts, a type of relief printing that uses a linoleum block.
 The pliant nature of linoleum offered little resistance to cutting, and it served as a good vehicle for Picasso’s impulse to create compositions in which color and line were nearly inseparable.
 Over time, pigments can change, lighten or darken, affecting the artist’s original intent for the linocut.
 This is the case with certain blues.
 Bacchanal with Goats and Spectator (1959) is a standout in this context on account of the stability and vigor of its palette.
 The royal blue—seen in the mountain lake and the sky that peeks through the decorative pattern of clouds—remains vibrant.
 This vitality is important in an animated composition in which color forms communicate a sense of spatial depth.

 Unseen Picasso is organized by Curator Gloria Williams Sander.
-It is on view in the Museum’s small exhibition gallery on the Main Level from February 26 through July 12, 2021.
+It is currently scheduled to open in late summer 2021, and will be on view in the Museum’s small exhibition gallery on the Main Level.

 Images for the Press